coillarach/SET09102/practicals/troubleshooting.md

 <br/>
 By default, Visual Studio creates a new folder of its own in a standard root directory.
 (On Windows, this is `C:\Users\&lt;your username&gt;\source\repos`).
-When you create a git repository for a project, the project folder is used a the repo root folder.
+When you create a git repository for a project, the project folder is used as the repo root folder.

 When you create a test project for your app, Visual Studio adds it as a sibling to the app project, and for that reason it cannot be included in the original git repo.